ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-restore}

-Restoring from a backup snapshot creates a fully-provisioned boot or data volume.
+Restoring from a backup snapshot creates a fully provisioned boot or data volume.
 You can restore boot and data volumes during instance creation, when you modify an existing instance, or when you provision a stand-alone volume.
 For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 ## Am I charged for usage?
 {: faq}